The Winsor & Newton Watercolour Bijou Box is a really compact little box, smaller than the Sketchers' Pocket Box, and even my wallet (which is small).

 The mixing wells are coated some some protective layer.
 When mixing, the watercolours tend to collect together which is good, as compared to mixing on a plastic surface which tends to scatter the water.

-The bijou box uses the Artist-grade watercolour so they are pretty intense.
-The colours also come out less chalky than the Cotman (student grade) series.
+The WN Bijou box I bought came with Artist-grade watercolour so they are intense, high quality.
+The colours are less chalky than the Cotman (student grade) series.

 Only eight colours are included in the box and they are: